 What Happens During a Clinical Trial?

 When someone decides to participate in a clinical trial, the care they receive is much like the care they would otherwise receive.
 However, there is often additional monitoring for the purpose of learning about potential side effects and benefits of the clinical trial.
 Some trials simply test a study regimen, and all participants receive this same regimen.
 Other trials may compare a study regimen to the standard treatment.
-In this type of study, participants are randomly assigned to receive one or the other.
-Neither the participant nor their doctor can choose which one they will receive for important scientific reasons.
-Some people worry that they will not know which drug they are receiving or that they will receive a placebo, sometimes called a “sugar pill”.
-Placebos are never used in place of a treatment that is known to work.
-Participants will always be told before they agree to take part if a placebo is going to be considered.
-Tests that are not part of standard care are covered by the research study.
+In this type of study, participants are randomly assigned to receive one or the other, but be assured that both treatments will meet the current standards of care.

 What is Informed Consent?